-(m) Financial instruments issued by the Group
+(m) Financial instruments

-Debt and equity instruments issued by the group are classified as either liabilities or as equity in accordance with the substance of the contractual arrangement.
+Debt and equity instruments issued by the Group are classified as either liabilities or as equity in accordance with the substance of the contractual arrangement.
 In accordance with AASB 132 Financial Instruments: Presentation unitholders interests are defined as "puttable instruments" and therefore classified as liabilities and disclosed in the Consolidated Statement of Financial Position as net assets attributable to unitholders.
 Any transaction costs arising on the issue of such financial instruments are recognised as a reduction of the proceeds received.